3850 Grand View Blvd. - Los Angeles, CA 90066 - Phone:(310) 391-6741 - Fax:(310) 391-6744 - Email: MarVistaAMC@gmail.com

 Since the mid-1990’s most veterinary teaching hospitals have restructured their vaccination policies to increase the duration of some vaccines from one year to three years based on independent studies rather than on the studies used by the USDA for vaccine licensing.
 The American Association of Feline Practitioners has vaccination guidelines for cats living in different exposure situations and the American Animal Hospital Association has guidelines for dogs.
 These guidelines can be found at:

-It depends on the vaccine.
-Here are our hospital recommendations for adult animals who skip an annual vaccine (though other hospitals are likely to have different recommendations as vaccination policy tends to be very individualized to the practice):
+It depends on the vaccine and the hospital.
+Hospitals are likely to have different recommendations as vaccination policy tends to be individualized to the practice and its geographic location.
+At some hospitals, recommendations for adult animals who skip an annual vaccine include:

 To view the Mar Vista Animal Medical Center Vaccination policy and recommendations click here.

-For dogs, core vaccines are the basic distemper shot (DHLPP) and the rabies vaccine.
-Since dogs do go outside for walks, for grooming, to the vet’s office etc. we recommend vaccine against Kennel Cough for all our canine patients though these are not listed as "core" by the aforementioned organizations.
+For dogs, core vaccines are the basic distemper shot (DHPP) and the rabies vaccine.
+Since dogs do go outside for walks, for grooming, to the vet’s office etc. we recommend vaccine against kennel cough for all our canine patients though these are not listed as "core" by the aforementioned organizations.
+Recently, canine influenza has become a concern in the United States.
+Dogs that rarely contact other dogs probably do not need vaccination for this but dogs that go to day care, grooming, or boarding facilities should be vaccinated.

 These terms apply to vaccine against viral infection.